intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

   By specifying cluster_mode to be "yarn-client", `init_orca_context` would automatically prepare the runtime Python environment, detect the current Hadoop configurations from `HADOOP_CONF_DIR` and initiate the distributed execution engine on the underlying YARN cluster.
 View [Orca Context](../Orca/Overview/orca-context.md) for more details.

-- You can then simply run your Analytics Zoo program in a Jupyter notebook:
+- You can then simply run your BigDL program in a Jupyter notebook:

   ```bash
   jupyter notebook --notebook-dir=./ --ip=* --no-browser